Dre Campbell Farm

 6. Vinegar

-Making a vinegar trap with equal parts water and vinegar works as a great home remedy for carpet beetles and other black beetles.
+Making a vinegar trap with equal parts water and vinegar is an excellent home remedy for carpet beetles and other black beetles.
 It kills the eggs and larvae of these pests.

-Therefore, go ahead and give it a try.
-It may very well work for darkling beetles too.
+Therefore, go ahead and try it.
+It may work well for darkling beetles, too.

 7. Beauveria bassiana

-Beauveria bassiana is a broad-spectrum insect pathogen that can be used for controlling darkling beetle populations organically.
+Beauveria bassiana is an insect pathogen that targets many pests.
+It can effectively control darkling beetle populations organically.

 You can purchase it as a spray-on product and apply it directly to areas where you see darkling beetles or their larvae.
-The fungal spores will come into contact with the beetles and infect them, ultimately killing them.
+The fungal spores will contact the beetles and infect them, ultimately killing them.

 8. Remove Debris from the Garden

-Darkling beetles thrive in dark, overlooked areas where they have plenty of places to hide and feed.
+Darkling beetles thrive in dark, overlooked areas with plenty of places to hide and feed.
 Regularly rake up leaves, mulch, wood chips, and yard waste where the beetles can harbor.

 Next, dispose of the debris to prevent the beetles from infesting other areas of your yard.
-Removing the shelter and food sources will make your garden, chicken houses, and surrounding areas less habitable for these pests.
+Taking away shelter and food will make your garden, chicken houses, and the nearby regions less inviting to pests.

 9. Eliminate Hiding Places

 Also, keeping poultry litter as dry as possible is key.
-And as mentioned above, you may also want to remove outdoor debris like dead wood and leaf litter.
+As mentioned above, remove outdoor debris like dead wood and leaf litter.

-Cleaning up the garden and yard while also keeping the coop environment inhospitable to these pests is the best approach.
+The best approach is to clean the garden and yard while keeping the coop environment inhospitable to these pests.

 10. Essentria IC Pro